49ers clinch playoff berth by holding off Rams 27-24 in OT

 AP Sports Writer

+“Getting off to a slow start and then coming back like we did, it took everything,” said quarterback Jimmy Garoppolo, who passed for 316 yards.
+“We say that a lot of weeks, but this one really did.
+I felt it after the game.
+I know a lot of guys in that locker room did.
+It was worth it, though.
+It was one of those games you won’t forget any time soon.”

-Jauan Jennings caught a 14-yard touchdown pass from Jimmy Garoppolo with 26 seconds left in regulation for the 49ers (10-7), who are postseason-bound for only the second time in eight years.
+Jauan Jennings caught a 14-yard touchdown pass from Garoppolo with 26 seconds left in regulation for the 49ers (10-7), who are playoff-bound for only the second time in eight years after beating the Rams for the sixth consecutive time.

-San Francisco rallied from a early 17-point deficit for their sixth consecutive win over the playoff-bound Rams (12-5), who won the division title anyway thanks to Seattle’s victory over Arizona.
+San Francisco roared to a 7-2 finish to the regular season bookended by two wins over the Rams (12-5).
+LA won an anticlimactic division title anyway, thanks to Seattle’s simultaneous victory over Arizona.

 Sixth-seeded San Francisco will play at Dallas next week, while the fourth-seeded Rams will host the Cardinals in the first playoff game in SoFi Stadium history.

+“Our guys are so resilient,” 49ers coach Kyle Shanahan said.
+“I’m very proud of them, and I’m just glad that we get to go into the tournament and be a part of it.”

-Deebo Samuel rushed for a touchdown and threw a scoring pass to Jennings for the Niners, who made a deliberate 69-yard drive to open overtime.
-The Rams got the ball back, but Thomas picked off Matthew Stafford’s long throw down the Rams’ sideline.
+Deebo Samuel rushed for a touchdown and threw a scoring pass to Jennings in regulation for the Niners, who made a deliberate 69-yard drive to open overtime.
+The Rams got the ball back, but Thomas made his first career interception on Matthew Stafford’s long throw down the Rams’ sideline.

-San Francisco now has its longest winning streak in this rivalry since the 1990s.
+San Francisco celebrated wildly on the field after extending its longest winning streak in this California rivalry since the 1990s.
+The Niners also won after falling behind by 17 points for the first time since the 2012 NFC championship game.

 The Rams went ahead 24-17 on Kupp’s 4-yard TD catch, and the teams traded punts before Garoppolo led the Niners on an 88-yard drive in 61 seconds, capped by Jennings’ score over the middle.
 San Francisco won the toss and capitalized.

-Garoppolo played through an injured right thumb and improved to 6-0 against the Rams, but Samuel made the most impressive throw of the day when he hit Jennings with a wobbly 24-yard TD pass over the baffled Rams defense for the tying score late in the third quarter.
+Garoppolo played solidly through an injured right thumb and improved to 6-0 in his career against Los Angeles, but Samuel made the most impressive throw of the day when he hit Jennings with a wobbly 24-yard TD pass over the baffled Rams defense for the tying score late in the third quarter.

 Jalen Ramsey kept the Rams in the game with a diving interception of a tipped ball in the end zone with 7:42 to play when San Francisco was in range for a go-ahead field goal.